 Increasing Screening to Save Lives

 Colorectal cancer is cancer that occurs in the colon or the rectum.
 The colon is the large intestine and the rectum is the passageway that connects the colon to the anal canal.

 Among cancers that affect both men and women, colorectal cancer is the second leading cancer killer in the U.S. If everyone aged 50 years or older had regular screening tests, many deaths from this cancer might be avoided.

 Increasing Quality and Completion of Patient Colonoscopy Screenings

 The NHCRCSP patient navigation model has been highly effective in increasing the completion and quality of colonoscopy screening among underserved groups.
 Patients in this program were 11 times more likely to complete colonoscopy than a comparison group.
 Given their success, CDC and the NHCRCSP worked together to develop a manual to help others replicate the model.
-Expanded use of the NHCRCSP model can help reach our shared goal of 80% colorectal cancer screening by 2018.
+Expanded use of the NHCRCSP model can help reach our shared goal of 80% colorectal cancer screening by 2018 and beyond.